kavilivishnu/Multi_API_calls-webpage/README.md

-Link for the App - randomie.netlify.app
+Link for the App - https://randomie.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).